-Place the manikin in the child chair, such that:

--the dummy head is horizontal following the ...

-- the arms of the dummy are placed following the

-Place a hinged board or a similar flexible device 2.5 cm thick and 6 ... cm wide and of length equal to the shoulder height (sitting, Annex 8) less the hip centre height (sitting, in Annex 8 popliteus height plus half of thigh height, sitting) relevant to the manikin size being tested between the manikin and the seat back of the chair.
+8.1.3.6.3.2.
+Place the child chair on the test seat.
+Place the manikin in the child chair, such that: the dummy head is horizontal following the ... the arms of the dummy are placed following the ...
+Place a hinged board or a similar flexible device 2.5 cm thick and 6 ...
+Place a hinged board or a similar flexible device 2.5 cm thick and 6 ... might equal to the shoulder height (sitting, Annex 8) less the hip centre height (sitting, in Annex 8 popliteus height plus half of thigh height, sitting) relevant to the manikin size being tested between the manikin and the seat back of the chair.
 The board should follow as closely as possible the curvature of the chair and its lower end should be at the height of the manikin's hip joint.